 Here’s what we saw yesterday, and what happened to those two structures.

-Following in Dr. King’s Footsteps
+In King’s Footsteps

 The day began with about 200 chanting protesters rallying in front of Central Booking on the Fallsway.